 So hope is good. . . right?
 Well. . . kind of. . .
 You see, hope can also derail you.
 Here is the deal: Hope without commitment and a plan, will take you nowhere.
 I know that hoping the weather will work out the way I want it to, is pointless.
 But it makes me feel better.
 It’s like hoping my baseball team will win, even though I have no influence over the result.

 When I talk to couples, many express a “hope” that they can make changes in their relationship.
 If I ask, do you think you will be successful?
 They usually answer with a sigh: “I hope so!
-That's why we are contacting you!”
+That's why we are coming to you!”

 That is not the kind of hope that will help you change.
 If you just hope that you will do better, feel better, communicate better, or take control of that “nasty” habit better, but have no specific action plan, you will most likely fail at change.

-Not only that, to establish a new habit of relating requires what I call the 3 C’s of Change: commitment, consistency, and continuity.
+Just be aware that to establish a new habit of relating requires what I call the 3 C’s of Change: commitment, consistency, and continuity.
 That is easier if you can follow a well design plan and are accountable to someone for sticking to it.
 That's the reason why I have developed specific programs for couples that need help making changes in their relationship.
 Listen to my FREE Webinar Reclaim Intimacy!
 5 Incredible Secrets for Reigniting your Love Life. and you will get a better idea about how to turn hope into action.

-You could start by asking for my free 8 Proven Strategies to Keep Romance Alive which include practical actions to take.
+You could also ask for my free 8 Proven Strategies to Keep Romance Alive article which includes practical actions to take.
 If you start taking action today, your hope will more likely turn into real positive changes.